cardano-foundation/docs-cardano-org/explore-cardano/understanding-the-delegation-mechanism.md

-# Understanding the delegation mechanism
+# Delegation

 As Cardano is a proof-of-stake system, owning ada not only allows you to buy goods or services, but also confers upon you the right and obligation to participate in the protocol and create blocks.
-The stake delegation is a mechanism added to the Cardano proof of stake (PoS) protocol that allows the protocol to scale even in a setting where the set of stakeholders is highly fragmented.
+Delegation of stake is a mechanism inherent in the Cardano proof of stake (PoS) protocol that allows the protocol to scale even in a setting where the set of stakeholders is highly fragmented.

-Anyone who owns ada can participate in the stake delegation process while retaining their spending power.
+Anyone who owns ada can participate in the delegation of stake process while retaining their spending power.
 Note that you can spend your ada normally at any time, regardless of how you delegated it.
 This mechanism will enable stakeholders to participate in the slot leader election process in each epoch.

 Stake delegation gives rise to “stake pools” that act in the similar way to mining pools in the Bitcoin protocol.
 Stake pool operators must be online in order to generate blocks when they are selected as slot leaders.